TPT Teradata – Introduction

 Consumer Operators

-Consumer operators correspond with their standalone utilities.
+Consumers interact with their utilities.

-The Load Operator (LOAD):
+Load Operator (LOAD):

-The Update Operator (UPDATE):
+Update Operator (UPDATE):

 The Stream Operator (STREAM):